maciek252/DroneELT/README.md

 # DroneELT
 ELT for drones

-DroneELT is an analogue of ELT rescue system for aircrafts.
+DroneELT is an analogue of ELT (Emergency Locator Transmitter) rescue system for aircrafts.
 Its core is a Orange LRS module with an antenna and a separate battery, protected by a foam from crash damage, and receiving the MAVLINK data from the drone's flight controller.
 As soon as the MAVLINK messages stop coming, DroneELT starts to transmit over a predefined PMR channel (default: PMR 6) the last GPS position encoded in the BCD code.

 ##Format of messages is as follows:

-LONG: long, low sound.
+LONG: low sound.
 Corresponds to byte 1.
-SHORT: high, short sound.
+SHORT: high sound.
 Corresponds to byte 0.
 nINFO: a sequence of n very high frequency, very short signals

+(the notions of long and short are no longer valid, I've tested that the sounds for 0 and 1 should be of equal length, this makes the decoding easier)

 1INFO: start of a digit.
 2INFO: start and end of a (real) number